frederickjeanguerin/string-enum/README.md

 const eyeColors = new StringEnum("brown", "blue", "green", "hazel");
 ```

-Note that enum elements should be strings :
+Enum elements should be strings :

 ```javascript
 const numbers = StringEnum(1, 2, 3);        // TypeError
 ```

-Identifier incompatible strings are allowed, but then you must use bracket notation to access them in your code later on :
+Strings that dont qualify as valid JS identifiers are allowed, but then you must use bracket notation to access them in your code later on :

 ```javascript
 const otherColors = StringEnum('light-blue', 'lime-green');